Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

 Ta da!

 More welcoming than before, I hope.
-The art and mirror were relocated from our old master bedroom once we moved upstairs.
+The hallway art and mirror were relocated from our old master bedroom once we moved upstairs.

 Problems & Solutions

-Problem 1: Tiny space
+Problem 1: Teensy space

 The entryway is tiny (7’8” x 3’10” = under 30 feet2) with the main door and stairwell right next to each other. ![]()